silzai/ObsidianNotes/Notes/RandomStudyNotes/SoftwareEngineering/Lecture/part9-DesignPatterns.md

 - Will do following design patterns:
-	1) as;djfk
+	1) Factory Method (creational design pattern)
+	2) Singleton (creational design pattern)
+	3) Proxy (structural design pattern)
+	4) Adapter (structural design pattern)
+	5) Façade (structural design pattern)

+>[!info] Before You Proceed
+>It is good to know the difference between a "creational" design pattern and a "structural" design pattern:
+>- Creational Design Pattern: Code used to "create" objects in a certain way
+>- Structural Design Pattern: Code used to "use/access" the objects in a certain way
+>
+>Note: There are also Behavioral Design Patterns that are not in our syllabus
-# Factory Method Design Pattern:
+# Factory Method:
-- It is a creation design pattern
+- It is a creational design pattern
 - By applying this, we can create objects without exposing creation logic to the client

 # Singleton: